Skip to main content

 If you already have an existing identity provider, integrating it with Dropbox will make it easier for your team members to use the username and password they already know to log into all their other IT systems.

 What does that mean for you?
-An easy transition to Dropbox business and a great way to manage users and groups within Dropbox.
+An easy transition to your Dropbox team account and a great way to manage users and groups within Dropbox.
 You don’t have to worry about that one person in the office who’s always forgetting their passwords—when you integrate your existing solution into Dropbox, you don’t have to change any Dropbox passwords.

 How do I enable my identity provider?